-The Munroes continued to live there in 1900, but moved soon thereafter to 31 Newbury, where they were living at the time of his death in March of 1901.
+They continued to live at 212 Commonwealth during the 1899-1901 season, but moved thereafter to 31 Newbury, where they were living at the time of his death in March of 1901.

 212 Commonwealth was not listed in the 1901 Blue Book.